 Bryce Canyon has amazing views that can be seen from many roadside pullouts and viewpoints throughout the National Park.
 But to really experience Bryce Canyon, you need to put on those hiking shoes, and hike down into the hoodoos that Bryce is so well known for.
-Here are the hikes we found that our kids were able to handle in Bryce Canyon National Park.
+Here are the Bryce Canyon Kid Hikes we found that our kids were able to handle in Bryce Canyon National Park.
 Click on the links for more details and pictures.

 Rim Trail runs along the rim of Bryce Canyon’s amphitheater.
 A short section between Sunrise Point and Sunset Point is paved, flat, and family friendly.
 It is 0.5 miles between these two points, so 1.0 mile round trip.